 Diesel fuel additives are somewhat of a controversial topic.
 Which diesel fuel additive you should use, as well as whether these additives even work often comes into question.

 There's no denying that today's low-sulfur diesel is better for the environment.
 However, it comes at the cost of lubrication that your diesel engine needs.
 That's where fuel additives can help.

 Choosing the right diesel fuel additive for your vehicle isn’t always straightforward.
-Diesel fuel additives don’t have any specifications you can look at, and often there are different types for various functions.
+These fuel additives don’t have any specifications you can look at, and often there are different types for various functions.

-It wasn’t easy choosing between this and our No. 1 pick.
-Sadly, the Power Service diesel fuel additive only came in second.
+It wasn’t easy choosing between this and our overall pick.
+Sadly, the Power Service diesel fuel additive came in second.
 But don’t be fooled, there is a lot to like about this product.
 It may even be the one for you if you’re on a budget.

 Performance-wise, we’re happy to report that this diesel fuel additive by Power Service delivers in every way you would expect it to.
 If you’re looking to improve your vehicle’s fuel economy, keep your injectors clean and your diesel fuel well-lubricated.